-Senior forward Ben Albertson scored the game-winning goal for the Catamounts
+Senior forward Ben Albertson nets game-winning goal for Catamounts

 BOSTON - The Northeastern men's hockey team ran into a red-hot goalie in Brody Hoffman and lost in a physical 2-1 final on Friday night at Matthews Arena.
 The Catamounts dominated the Huskies on the faceoff dot, winning 55-of-86 draws to dictate the tempo.
 Vermont outshot the Huskies, 34-27, as senior goaltender Chris Rawlings made 32 stops in the setback.
 Hoffman stopped 26 shots for his ninth win of the season.

 Sophomore Adam Reid scored his fourth goal of the season, first power play strike of the season, while rookie Kevin Roy extended his point streak to a career-best six games.

 The opening moments offered chances for both teams but Northeastern picked up a power play at 5:13 of the first stanza on an obstruction interference call to Jonathan Turk and the Huskies cashed in for the 1-0 lead.

 Roy started the play in between the circles and deferred to junior Cody Ferriero hiding behind the far post.
 Ferriero made a crisp pass to Reid on the opposite post and after his first bid was denied, Reid scooped up his own rebound and lifted it over Hoffman's pad at 6:56 for the power play tally.

 Vermont returned the favor with a power play strike of its own at 10:54 after Ferriero was cited for a trip at 10:27.

 Nick Luukko accepted the puck from the half wall and blasted it into traffic from the blue line.
 Luukko's shot bounced off of Robert Polesello just in front of Rawlings and Jacob Fallon was in prime position to push the puck the goal line to knot it up, 1-1, at 10:54.